We’ve Moved!

-Our pottery studio is one of many artist studios located within the historic Hungerford building.
-Located just North of the Village Gate in the Neighborhood of the Arts, the Hungerford has been the home to countless artists, creative ideas, and First Friday’s art showcases, for several years.
+Our first pottery studio was located within the historic Hungerford building.
+On the railroad tracks, just North of the Village Gate in the Neighborhood of the Arts, the Hungerford has been the home to countless artists, creative ideas, and First Friday’s art showcases, for several years.

-Looking for more information about our social club?
+Looking for more information about our pottery club?
 Take a look at our membership page or visit our Club FAQs section.
-Otherwise, keep scrolling to learn more about the building, our pottery studio, and the vibrant art community in Rochester we are a so proud to be a part of.
+Otherwise, keep scrolling to learn more about the where we got our start, our first pottery studio, and the vibrant art community in Rochester we are a so proud to be a part of.

 The 1920’s